 What is Spinal CSF Leak?

-Spinal cerebrospinal fluid (CSF) leak is an important and under-diagnosed cause of new onset headache that is treatable and curable in many cases.
+Spinal cerebrospinal fluid (CSF) leak is an important and underdiagnosed cause of new onset head pain that is treatable and curable in many cases.

 Have a look at our animated video with Anna explaining spinal CSF leak.

-While there are a number of symptoms of spinal CSF leak, the most common symptom is head pain that worsens after minutes to hours upright and improves while lying flat, or head pain that is less obviously positional but gets worse as the day goes on.
-Most of the time, this is mistaken as a migraine headache, or is attributed to another cause.
-Many patients are quite disabled by their limited functional upright time each day.
+While there are a number of disabling neurological symptoms of spinal CSF leak, the most common symptom is head pain that worsens after minutes to hours upright and improves while lying flat, or head pain that is less obviously positional but gets worse as the day goes on.
+Frequently, this symptom is mistaken for a migraine headache, or is attributed to another cause.
+Many patients lose the ability to work.
 Very rarely, this can be life-threatening.

 Latest Updates from Spinal CSF Leak Foundation: